TommyJD93/Notes/Network Programming/Sockets.md

 is not interested in the client address.

 #### 4.5.3 socklen_t *_Nullable address_len
-This argument must initially point to an integer that represent the size in bytes of the storage pointed to by _address_
+This argument must initially point to an integer that represent the size in bytes of the storage pointed to by _address_.
+On return, that integer contains the size required to represent the address of the connecting socket.
+If this value is larger than the size supplied on input, then the information contained in _sockaddr_ is truncated to the length supplied on input.
+If address is NULL, address_len is ignored.